sailfishos-mirror/bind9/doc/notes/notes-9.20.14.rst

 New Features
 ~~~~~~~~~~~~

-- Add dnssec-policy keys configuration check to named-checkconf.
+- Add :any:`dnssec-policy` keys configuration check to
+  :iscman:`named-checkconf`.

-  A new option `-k` is added to `named-checkconf` that allows checking
+  A new option :option:`-k <named-checkconf -k>` was added to
+  :iscman:`named-checkconf` that allows checking the
-  the `dnssec-policy` `keys` configuration against the configured key
+  :any:`dnssec-policy` :any:`keys` configuration against the configured
-  stores.
+  key stores.
 If the found key files are not in sync with the given
-  `dnssec-policy`, the check will fail.
+  :any:`dnssec-policy`, the check will fail.

-  This is useful to run before migrating to `dnssec-policy`. :gl:`#5486`
+  This is useful to run before migrating to :any:`dnssec-policy`.
+  :gl:`#5486`

 Bug Fixes
 ~~~~~~~~~

 - Use signer name when disabling DNSSEC algorithms.

-  ``disable-algorithms`` could cause DNSSEC validation failures when the parent zone was signed with the algorithms that were being disabled for the child zone.
-This has been fixed; `disable-algorithms` now works on a whole-of-zone basis.
+  :any:`disable-algorithms` could cause DNSSEC validation failures when the parent zone was signed with the algorithms that were being disabled for the child zone.
+This has been fixed;
+  :any:`disable-algorithms` now works on a whole-of-zone basis.

-  If the zone's name is at or below the ``disable-algorithms`` name the algorithm is disabled for that zone, using deepest match when there are multiple ``disable-algorithms`` clauses.  :gl:`#5165`
+  If the zone's name is at or below the :any:`disable-algorithms` name the algorithm is disabled for that zone, using deepest match when there are multiple :any:`disable-algorithms` clauses. :gl:`#5165`

-- Rndc sign during ZSK rollover will now replace signatures.
+- :option:`rndc sign` during ZSK rollover will now replace signatures.

   When performing a ZSK rollover, if the new DNSKEY is omnipresent, the :option:`rndc sign` command now signs the zone completely with the